mihaiolteanu/vuiet/README.md

     This value is also used in the artist info page (called by `vuiet-artist-info') to display the number of top albums.

+**vuiet-artist-info-show-top-albums** nil

+    Display the artist top albums in the artist info buffer (created when calling `vuiet-artist-info').
+This adds an extra call to last.fm which, depending on your system, you might feel it like an unnecessary lag.

 **vuiet-tag-artists-limit** *15*

     Number of artists for the given tag.